 All you have to do is opt in for the Skrill 1-Tap option if it is available from the deposit list after you’ve made your first deposit.
 Then, the next time you make a deposit you will only have to click or tap confirm – no need to enter any usernames or passwords.

 Only opt in for this if it is available at the aforementioned bookies.
-William Hill and Bet365 both offer Skrill 1-Tap as these sites are safe and will keep third parties from gaining access to your details and funds.
+Bet365 supports Skrill 1-Tap as this site is safe and will keep third parties from gaining access to your details and funds.

 Skrill fees at online bookmakers